opsit-io/opsit-explang-docs/docs/explang-lisp.md

 The Logical operators
 ---------------------

-The logical negation fnction is called `not`, it returns Boolean value, which is inverse of the the truth value of its argument:
+The logical negation function is called `not`, it returns Boolean value, which is inverse of the the truth value of its argument:

 ```lisp